natalieagus/50005/docs/OS/10-deadlock.md

 >   - Learn how to detect deadlocks using algorithms and system state analysis.
 >   - Explore options for recovering from deadlocks, including process termination and resource preemption.
 > - **Evaluate Deadlock Algorithms**
->   - Critically assess the efficiency and practicality of algorithms used for deadlock handling.
+>   - Critically assess the efficiency, **complexity** (time and space) and practicality of algorithms used for deadlock handling.
->   - Discuss the trade-offs involved in choosing different deadlock handling methods.
+>   - Discuss the **trade-offs** involved in choosing different deadlock handling methods.
 >
 > These learning objectives are designed to provide a comprehensive understanding of how finite resources are managed in computing systems, the challenges posed by deadlocks, and the various strategies employed to prevent, avoid, detect, and recover from deadlocks.